Rhododendron maximum

 Rhododendron maximum rosebay

 The evergreen leaves are large and leathery, about 4-8 inches long with a rusty-orange underside.
-The shrub does best acidic rich soil with lots of humus and that is well drained.
+The shrub does best in acidic rich soil with lots of humus and that is well drained.
 Its preference is for full or partial shade.
 The trunk and branches are short and crooked.
 It can be subject to various fungus diseases and insect damage but in the right environment can remain healthy.

 The plant can propagate by seed or by stem or root cuttings.
 In nature it can spread by layering, the formation of roots where the stems touch the ground.